 Some classes are coordinating to make Reunions greener.
-The Class of 1972 has organized the use of sustainable cups, which will be collected and recycled after Reunions.
-Buses from major cities including Boston and Philadelphia have been organized by the Class of 2017 to offer a convenient and more environmentally friendly way to get to campus.
+The Class of 1972 has organized the use of sustainable cups, which will be collected and

 "Of course, there is uncertainty and complexity, but we are generally not too concerned about it.
 We are just excited to have the chance to be together again."